Chirping smoke detectors at students’ home were disrupting virtual classes. Now firefighters are helping to fix them.

 The reports from school staff highlight the unique window that schools have into students’ homes during virtual learning — and the fire department views that vantage as an opportunity do some good.

-Falwell and the fire department are launching a campaign aimed at students and their families to remind them the importance of having working smoke detectors in homes.
+Falwell and the fire department are launching a campaign aimed at students and their families to remind them of the importance of having working smoke detectors in homes.
 They are showing up at PTA meetings on Zoom and are recording videos that students and parents will be able to view through their school learning platforms from home.

 Shayne Wells, a spokesman for the school system, said D.C.
 Public Schools is working with the fire department to ensure that the public safety campaign reaches students.

-“There were smoke detectors going off and no one was paying attention to it which meant that the kids weren’t safe,” John A. Donnelly Sr., acting fire chief, said during his appearance at the Whittier Education Campus PTA meeting Thursday.
+“There were smoke detectors going off and no one was paying attention to it, which meant that the kids weren’t safe,” John A. Donnelly Sr., acting fire chief, said during his appearance at the Whittier Education Campus PTA meeting Thursday.
 “We got that from a number of places.”

 The fire department said that working smoke detectors significantly reduce the chances that a fire turns deadly.
 In 2007, the District started distributing free smoke detectors through the A’sia Sutton Smoke Alarm Giveaway and Installation Program.
 Five-year-old A’sia died in a 2007 fire at her D.C. home, which did not have a smoke detector.
 The D.C. fire department has since given away donated smoke detectors and installed them in thousands of homes.

-The department has a limited number of free smoke detectors that they can provide and install for families who could not otherwise afford them on their own.
+The department has a limited number of free smoke detectors that it can provide and install for families who could not otherwise afford them on their own.

 In 2019, a fire in Brightwood Park killed Yafet Solomon, 9, and Fitsum Kebede, 40.
 The brick rowhouse lacked working smoke detectors.